Proteusiq/graphs/README.md

 ![extend relation](images/bigger_family.png)

 ### Cypher > SQL
 The power of Cypher comes in query relationships.
 Imagine we wanted to know the names of `Wilfred` grandchildren.
-In SQL, you will have to perform a number of table joins to archieve these.
+In SQL, you will have to perform a number of table joins to achieve these.
 The farther the link, the more joins you will have.
 With Cypher, two lines of code is all you need.

 <details><summary>Two lines of Code</summary>
 <p>